 Biometric Hash has been a point of discussion recently because it helps handle biometric patterns in a private manner.
-There has been a wide research in the generation of a personal and stable hash values for individuals.
+There has been wide research in the generation of personal and stable hash values for individuals.

 The owner of a locked phone looks at its camera, and it unlocks, his fingerprint once placed against the sensor unlocks the phone while yours doesn’t.
 Have you ever stopped to wonder how this works?
 This is due to biometrics.

 Biometrics are intrinsic human features that can be used to identify an individual digitally and grant access to systems, devices, or data.
 They are of two types which are: physical identifiers—fingerprints, facial and voice recognition, DNA, and behavioral identifiers.
 Biometrics are unique to each individual, and they make authentication easier, faster, and safer than customary passwords.
 It has a lot of beneficial features which include: being concealed, uniqueness, low processing time, unique ability among others.

 Biometric hashing is the generation of stable hash values for each individual based on the vague data of a biometric characteristic.
 There are two main applications of biometric hashing which are: the generation of secure biometric templates and extension of cryptographic systems—one of which is the creation of individual cryptographic keys.

 Fingerprint recognition and face ID used on phones are the most common biometric authentication technique used today.

 Varying biometric characteristic data are obtained from an individual and converted into a biometric hash (an arbitrary code) using an irreversible biometric hash function.
 It is done in such a way that the hash would be unique, and the same for the variations.